Covicake/theam_test/README.md

 TODO:

 * Users can manage customers
-    * Customers store information of the user who created them and the last user who updated them.
 * Admin condition
     * Admins can manage users (create, update, delete).
     * Admins can provide or revoke admin rights to users.